mjuhanne/fyrtur-esp/README.md

-# IKEA Fyrtyr roller blind WiFi module firmware
+# IKEA Fyrtur roller blind WiFi module firmware

-**Table of Contents**

-[TOC]

 ## Introduction

-This is a firmware for custom ESP32 / ESP8266 based WiFi module that can be used to control IKEA Fyrtyr and Kadrilj roller blinds.
+This is a firmware for custom ESP32 / ESP8266 based WiFi module that can be used to control IKEA Fyrtur and Kadrilj roller blinds.

 First, why would one want to re-invent the wheel and replace the Ikea wireless module?

-* Avoid finicky Zigbee pairing operation (first pair the remote with the hub, then with the signal repeater, then with the blinds and hope that everything turns out fine.. which hasn't been my experience with the crappy Ikea Smart app)
+* Avoid finicky Zigbee pairing operation (first pair the remote with the hub, then with the signal repeater, then with the blinds and hope that everything turns out fine.. which hasn't been my experience with the Ikea Trådfri and Home Smart app)
 * Avoid unstable Zigbee normal mode operation (sometimes the blinds would go to deep sleep and would not wake up until manually woken up with a button press on the blinds.
 Also, the latency can vary from tolerable to awful)
 * MQTT and Home Assistant support including MQTT auto-discovery functionality for automatic detection of Fyrtur nodes
-* Possibility to use longer than 195cm blinds!
+* Enable the use of blinds longer than 195cm!
-* Slower and quieter operation possible
 * Possibility to integrate temperature/humidity sensors or maybe a window break-in sensor?

-There also exists [custom Fyrtur motor module firmware](https://github.com/mjuhanne/fyrtur-motor-board) that makes it possible to have more finer control of the motor unit:
+There also exists [a custom firmware for the Fyrtur motor module](https://github.com/mjuhanne/fyrtur-motor-board) that makes it possible to have more finer control of the motor unit along with several enhancements:

  * **Allow setting custom motor speed.** The full speed with original FW is a bit too noisy for my ears, especially when used to control morning sunlight in the bedroom.
 Now it's possible to set the speed to 3 RPM and enjoy the completely silent operation, waking up to the sunlight instead of whirring noise :)
+ * **Allow the use of "front roll" configuration (curtain rod flipped 180 degrees) to give 2-3cm space between window and the blinds
- * **Allow the use of 5-6 volt DC source.** Original firmware was intended to be used with rechargeable battery which was protected from under-voltage by ceasing operation when voltage drops below 6 VDC.
-Our custom firmware instead is recommended to be used with [custom Fyrtyr Wifi Module](https://github.com/mjuhanne/fyrtur-esp) (plugged to DC adapter) so the low voltage limit for motor operation can be ignored, mitigating the need to shop for the harder-to-get 6-7.5 volt adapters.
+ * **Enable the use of 5-6 volt DC source.** Original firmware was intended to be used with rechargeable battery which was protected from under-voltage by ceasing operation when voltage drops below 6 VDC.
+Conversely it is recommended that our custom firmware is used with the ESP WiFi module plugged to DC adapter.
+In this case the low voltage limit for motor operation can be ignored, mitigating the need to shop for the harder-to-get 6-7.5 volt adapters.
 The minimum operating voltage check can be enabled though if one wants to use this with the original Zigbee module with battery.
+ * **Smoother movement.** The blinds accelerate and decelerate more smoothly than with original FW
+ * **More stable position handling.** Original firmware starts losing its position gradually if it isn't calibrated every now and then by rolling the blinds to up-most position.
+The custom firmware retains its position much better in the long run.
- * **Allow finer curtain position handling.** Original firmware has 1% granularity for the curtain position (0% - 100%).
+ * **Finer curtain position handling.** Original firmware has 1% granularity for the curtain position (0% - 100%).
 This translates to 1.5 cm resolution when using blinds with 1.5m tall window.
 It doesn't sound much, but when using sunlight-blocking curtain a lot of sunlight can seep between lower curtain and window board from a 0.5-1.5 cm gap.
 The custom firmware allows setting target position with sub-percent resolution so curtain can be lowered more accurately.

 For more information about the custom firmware and the motor board itself (including reverse engineered schematics), please see the [motor module page](https://github.com/mjuhanne/fyrtur-motor-board).